dedicad/katacoda-scenarios/k9s-my-queen/step8.md

 - shift + n : sorts by name
 - shift + s : sorts by status

-and many more, see shift + ? to see the help screen !
+and many more, see ? to see the help screen !